Absolute value – the distance of a number from 0, always a positive number, represented by |□|

 Equation – a mathematical formula that shows whether two expressions are equal

-Euclidean space – the realm of space that inhabits our 3 dimensions and we call “reality”, named after Euclid’s proofs, contrast to non-Euclidean space
+Euclidean space – the realm of space that inhabits our 3 dimensions, and we call “reality”, named after Euclid’s proofs, contrasts with non-Euclidean space

 Evaluate – to parse out the math problem into something else (e.g., 3 + 3 = x becomes x = 6)